AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/bestiary/plant/thorny-vegepygmy-mpmm.md

       \ the thorny's next turn.
 The thorny dies only if it starts its turn with 0\
       \ hit points and doesn't regenerate."
     "name": "Regeneration"
-  - "desc": "At the start of its turn, the thorny deals 2 (d4) piercing damage to\
+  - "desc": "At the start of its turn, the thorny deals 2 (1d4) piercing damage\
-      \ any creature grappling it."
+      \ to any creature grappling it."
     "name": "Thorny Body"
 "actions":
-  - "desc": "Melee Weapon Attack: +3 to hit, reach 5 ft., one target.
-Hit: 10\
+  - "desc": "*Melee Weapon Attack:* +3 to hit, reach 5 ft., one target. *Hit:* 10\
       \ (2d8 + 1) piercing damage."
     "name": "Bite"
 "source":